MPy2000/ImageEncoder/README.md

 # Intructions

-Typically the exe file will download the required library.
+Typically the .exe file will download the required library.
 If not, install both Python and the required pillow library.
-When entering the path of the image file always make sure the path indicated is not under quotations, as python doesn't won't recognize it.
+When entering the path of the image file, always make sure that the path indicated is not under quotations, as python won't recognize it.
-Wgen entering the path of the output image, do not just enter a directory and the image file needs to be a .png instead of .jpeg.
+When entering the path of the output image, do not just enter a directory and the image file needs to be a .png instead of .jpeg.
 As the .jpeg compression destroys the LSB data.